yegor256/blog/_drafts/_syncem.md

 end
 {% endhighlight %}

 It is not thread-safe.
-Try to run this app and you will see that the counter will not always return consecutive numbers, if you make many concurrent HTTP requests to the front page of it.
+Try to run this app and you will see that, if you make many concurrent HTTP requests to the front page, the counter will not always return consecutive numbers.

 To make it thread-safe you can use [SyncEm](https://github.com/yegor256/syncem), a small Ruby gem, which I created just a few months ago.
 Here is how: